GLOBAL MARKETS-Emerging Asia propels world stocks to new high

 LONDON, July 19 (Reuters) - A weak U.S. dollar combined with upbeat Chinese data to lift emerging market and Asian shares to levels not seen in more than two years and global stocks to an all-time high on Wednesday.

-With the world's most widely-used currency near a 10-month low and bond yields slipping, it is cheaper for emerging countries to service their debts investor appetite for riskier assets such as equities has risen.
+With the world's most widely-used currency near 10-month lows, there has been an indirect loosening of financial conditions for emerging markets which also serves to support riskier assets such as equities.

-After decent gains in Asia on the back of positive signs from global economic powerhouse China, MSCI's world stocks index looked set for a ninth day of gains which would mark its longest winning streak since October 2015.
+After decent gains in Asia on the back of postive signs from global economic powerhouse China this week, MSCI's world stocks index looked set for a ninth day of gains which would mark its longest winning streak since October 2015.

 "Most emerging markets are doing quite well at the moment, especially in Asia.
 The figures for China are positive," said Marijke Zewuster, Head EM research, ABN AMRO.